 A few of the challenges our participants commonly face include;

 The first step in the process is for potential participants to complete an application.
 The application includes a physician’s sign-off that horseback riding is safe for the individual with no contraindications.

-Once the application is received, it is reviewed by the Program Coordinator who determines eligibility into the program.
+Once the application is received, it is reviewed by the Program Director.
 The next step is to schedule a riding evaluation to determine if the program activities would be safe and appropriate for the individual and what resources would be needed such as – horse, riding equipment, volunteer and staffing needs.

 Sometimes we are able to offer partial scholarships (thanks to foundational grants) based on residency and family income.
 Contact the Director of Programs for additional information.